arcxp/datadog-service-catalog-metadata-provider/__tests__/TEST_PLANS.md

 - Minimal config
 - Maximal config

-- [ ] Test that the data parsed from various config files matches the schema
+- [x] Test that the data parsed from various config files matches the schema

 ## Communication of various fields out to Datadog

+These are tests I'd like to add, but they need more thought still.
+I'm mostly leaving this in the documentation so that if someone else comes up with a new idea, they can add it here.
+It'll also remind me to check back later.

 - [ ] Test that the data is correctly sent to Datadog
 - [ ] Test that the data is correctly sent to Datadog with case and special characters accounted for